-Course Description: Generally, students of average to above average ability take this course because it consolidates and builds on the basic mathematical skills that are required in everyday life.
+Course Description: Generally students of average to above average ability take this course because it consolidates and builds on the basic mathematical skills that are required in everyday life.
 Topics covered provide sufficient background for the study of Mathematics Standard 2 in the senior years.
 Strong emphasis is placed on the practical applications of mathematical concepts.
 This course has the same content strands as the Stage 4 course as well as the process strand of Working Mathematically.
 This strand is embedded in each of the other strands - Number and Algebra, Measurement and Geometry & Statistics and Probability.
 Placement in this course is determined by student assessment performance and discretion of teaching staff.

-If a student is completing the 5.2 pathway and is considering studying Advanced or Extension Mathematics in senior years, it is essential that they complete the Foundations of Advanced Mathematics (FOAM) elective course.
+7 periods/cycle

-7 periods/cycleBOS Developed
+BOS Developed

-Usual Candidates: The middle 50% of Year 10 students
+Usual Candidates: The middle 50% of Year 9 students

-Equipment Required: 200 page lined (or grid) A4 book and a scientific calculator.
+Equipment Required: 2x 200 page lined A4 book (students may use a 0.5 grid book if they prefer) and scientific calculator.